huijing/huijing.github.io/_posts/2017-09-09-basic-grid-with-fallbacks.md

 If you ask me, I don't think this is an excessive amount of code.
 But of course, you're free to disagree.
 I hope that this will convince you that progressively enhancing your CSS is a valuable design pattern to add to your repertoire.

-And also, to start reading the specifications if you haven't.
+Also, start reading the specifications if you haven't done so before.
 They are the root of how browsers are supposed to behave so if you do find a behaviour that doesn't seem right, it might very well be a browser bug.
 We can raise those with the respective browser vendors.
 And voilà!
 You've just made the web better <span class="emoji" role="img" tabindex="0" aria-label="confetti ball">&#x1F38A;</span>.

+Lastly, and say it with me...

+> Websites do NOT need to look the same on every browser.

-Until the next one <span class="emoji" role="img" tabindex="0" aria-label="hugging face">&#x1F917;</span>!
+Until the next one! <span class="emoji" role="img" tabindex="0" aria-label="hugging face">&#x1F917;</span>

 ## Useful resources